r Provision, Contingent liabilities and Contingent Assets

 The Provisions of Corporate Social Responsibility are not applicable to the Company in terms of Section 135(1) of the Compaies Act, 2013

-35. Income Tax assessment has been completed up to assessment year 2022-23.
-Sales Tax assessment has been completed up to financial year 2017-18.
+35. Income Tax assessment has been completed up to assessment year 2023-24.
+Goods and Service Tax assessment has been completed up to the financial year 2020-21.

-38. The amount of Sundry Debtors, Creditors and Advances from/to Parties outstanding as on 31 st March 2024 have been shown in the Balance Sheet at Net Realizable Value.
+37. The amount of Sundry Debtors, Creditors and Advances from/to Parties outstanding as on 31st March 2025 have been shown in the Balance Sheet at Net Realizable Value.

 The Board of Directors of the Company is responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by the Institute of Chartered Accountants of India (‘ICAI’).
 These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of its business, including adherence to company’s policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information, as required under the Companies Act, 2013.